SAP-samples/partner-reference-application/Tutorials/25-Multi-Tenancy-Provisioning.md

 4. Open the menu item *Applications* and search for the application that refers to your SAP BTP subaccount.
    > Note that the name typically follows the pattern: *XSUAA_[subaccount-name]*.
 5. Edit the application and change the following fields:
-    - The display name appears on the user log-on screen and the login applies to all applications linked to the Identity Authentication service tenant (following the single-sign-on principle).
+    - The display name appears on the user log-on screen and the login applies to all applications linked to the Identity Authentication service tenant (following the single sign-on principle).
 Change the *Display Name* to something meaningful from an end-user perspective representing the scope of the Identity Authentication service.
     - Enter the *Home URL*, for example, the link to the SAP Build Work Zone launchpad or the application.

 #### Configure Trust Using SAML 2.0

 Set up the trust relationship between the SAP BTP subaccount to the Identity Authentication service using SAML 2.0.
 For more information, refer to the [SAP help about SAP Cloud Identity Services](https://help.sap.com/docs/identity-authentication/identity-authentication/saml-2-0).
 The SAML2 usage applies only if the OpenID Connect configuration is not possible.
 That is the case when the SAP BTP subscriber subaccount and the Identity Authentication service tenant are not assigned to the same customer ID.
-This setup comes with limitations regarding remote access to the OData services of the SAP BTP app with principal propagation.
+This setup comes with limitations regarding remote access to the OData services of the SAP BTP application with principal propagation.

 1. In the SAP BTP consumer subaccount, download the **SAML metadata file of the subaccount**.
 	1. Open *Security* in the menu and go to *Trust Configuration*.